-Around our house, we’re not big fans of scented candles.
-Not only is the paraffin wax bad for your lungs, but the wick often contains lead which, when burned, goes into the air and eventually makes its way into your body.
+We’re not big fans of scented candles around our house.
+Not only is the paraffin wax bad for your lungs, but the wick often contains lead, which goes into the air when burned and eventually makes its way into your body.

 We’re sharing some of our favorite diffusions—from helping you to feel more energetic to supporting digestion.
 We recommend an ultrasonic diffuser, which uses vibrations to disperse a fine, cool mist of essential oils and water.
 By not using heat, the aroma profile of the essential oils is protected.

-Rather than pouring yourself a second cup of coffee (or even a first if you’re feeling adventurous!) why not diffuse some essential oils to help get your day started on a positive note, help you feel more alert and help you tackle the day?
+Rather than pouring yourself a second cup of coffee (or even a first if you’re feeling adventurous!), why not diffuse some essential oils to help get your day started on a positive note?
+What better way is there to help you feel more alert and help you tackle the day?

-Scents like citrus and mint are great for increasing feelings of energy and boosting your mood first thing in the morning.
-Citrus oils have wonderfully bright aromas that always help me feel more peppy and the cool, crisp aroma of peppermint is always so invigorating!
+Scents like citrus and mint are great for increasing feelings of energy first thing in the morning.
+Citrus oils have wonderfully refreshing aromas that always help me feel more peppy and boost my mood [source], and the cool, crisp aroma of peppermint is always so invigorating [source]!

-If you work from home or if you have your own office, try using a portable diffuser that plugs into your computer’s USB port.
-That way you can diffuse essential oils wherever your work takes you.
+Whether you work from home or have your own office, try using a portable diffuser that plugs into your computer’s USB port.
+That way, you can diffuse essential oils wherever your work takes you.

 As most of us know all too well, eating lunch slowly and without distraction is often easier said than done.
 If you’re prone to eating lunch a little too quickly, the aroma of this diffusion blend can help your stomach feel more settled and help you feel more focused on your meal.

-Mint is one of my favorite oils to have on hand for stomach issues.
-There’s just something about the minty aroma that helps my stomach feel more settled after I inhale it.
+Mint is one of my favorite oils to have on hand for digestive issues.
+There’s just something about the minty aroma that helps my stomach feel more settled.

 I also find the spicy, exotic fragrance of clove to be incredibly comforting.
 And let’s not forget chamomile!
 Roman chamomile is hands down one of my favorite oils.
 The sweet, apple-y aroma really helps me to feel more calm and relaxed.

 I’m a big fan of bedtime routines.
-With so many of us struggling to get to sleep or stay asleep, I think it’s incredibly important to do all we can to support quality sleep.
+With so many of us struggling to get to sleep or stay asleep, I think it’s incredibly important to do all we can to support the quality of that sleep.

-As part of your bedtime routine, incorporating oils can help you unwind and feel more relaxed from a long day.
-Rather than wait until bedtime, it’s best to start diffusing sleep oils a couple of hours before you’re ready to turn in for the night–that way you feel nice and relaxed long before your head hits the pillow.
+As part of your bedtime routine, incorporating oils can help you unwind and feel more relaxed after a long day.
+Rather than wait until you’re ready for bed, it’s best to start diffusing sleep oils a couple of hours beforehand–—that way, you’ll feel nice and relaxed long before your head hits the pillow.

-Each oil smells absolutely lovely on its own, but when mixed together it creates a phenomenal aroma that helps me feel more relaxed just thinking about it!
+Each oil smells absolutely lovely on its own, but when mixed together, they create a phenomenal aroma that helps me feel more relaxed even just thinking about it!

 Photos by Ana Maria Stanciu